IBM/secret-map-dashboard/containers/blockchain/ccfunctions.md

 - userID
 - productID - the id of product with seller, picked by user through interface
 - quantity - picked by user through interface
+- contractID - must start with `c` and then `six digits` i.e c111111 or c123456

 ### Seller invoke calls